meddlem/ISING/readme.md

 # 2D Ising model simulation

-Use flags:
+##Use flags:

--Use -S or -SW for Swendsen Wang algorithm
+1. Use -S or -SW for Swendsen Wang algorithm
--Use -W or -Wolff for Wolff algorithm (default)
+2. Use -W or -Wolff for Wolff algorithm (default)
--Use -c to calclate the correlation function
+3. Use -c to calclate the correlation function

 Example: ./main -Wolff -c